EXPLAINER: Charges in Michigan Gov. Whitmer kidnap plot case

 Defense attorneys portrayed their clients as weekend warriors prone to big, wild talk, who were often stoned.
 To prove it was deadly serious, prosecutors entered evidence showing the defendants took specific steps, referred to as “overt acts,” toward implementing their plans.

-Jury instructions explain that convictions on the kidnapping and weapons conspiracy charges require evidence that each defendant committed at least one of the long list of overt acts in the indictment.
+Jury instructions explained that convictions on the kidnapping and weapons conspiracy charges required evidence that each defendant committed at least one of the long list of overt acts in the indictment.

-Proof that a defendant simply knew about the conspiracy or associated with members of the conspiracy isn’t enough.
+Proof that a defendant simply knew about the conspiracy or associated with members of the conspiracy wasn’t enough.

-They include that Fox proposed the kidnapping of Whitmer on Aug.
+They included that Fox proposed the kidnapping of Whitmer on Aug.
 23, 2020, during a meeting with Harris and Caserta.
-Another is that the men scrutinized each other’s IDs in a bid to ensure no one was an undercover agent.
+Another was that the men scrutinized each other’s IDs in a bid to ensure no one was an undercover agent.

-Another is that Fox, Croft, Harris and Caserta held field-training exercises in September 2020, practicing tactics for fighting Whitmer’s security detail.
+Another was that Fox, Croft, Harris and Caserta held field-training exercises in September 2020, practicing tactics for fighting Whitmer’s security detail.

-The indictment attributes another overt act on Oct.
+The indictment attributed another overt act on Oct.
 7, 2020, to Caserta, alleging he instructed co-conspirators that, if they encountered police, they should give the officers one chance to leave, then kill them.

 Find AP’s full coverage of the Whitmer kidnap plot trial at: https://apnews.com/hub/whitmer-kidnap-plot-trial